Archive W

 Looked at as an individual film rather than part of the Hitchcock oeuvre then Waltzes from Vienna is not the disaster it's been portrayed.
 It's a handsome production, and if no one is at the top of their game, it certainly shames no one.
 What it lacks is that little spark of naughtiness needed to raise the soufflé.
 It needs that Lubitsch touch.
 It gets Hitchcock.

 Hitch is saddled with a script that doesn't play to his strengths: there's little suspense and not a lot of sauciness.
-It can't decided whether to focus on the romance or on the conflict between Strauss Senior and Junior.
+It can't decide whether to focus on the romance or on the conflict between Strauss Senior and Junior.

 As father and son, Edmund Gwenn and Esmond Knight have characters based on a shared tetchiness.
 Only in the closing scene, when he decides to sign an autograph as Strauss Sr., does Gwenn get to express any other emotion.
 As for Knight, well tetchiness is not romantic and it's hard to care if he gets the girl when he clearly isn't that bothered.